 Both players were on opposite sides of net again in the main draw doubles final after Peter Moore and Simpson and Logan and Ryan Macdonald set up another all-Scottish final, this time Simpson came out on top as she and Moore prevailed 6-2.

-In the novice singles top seed David Birtles and second seed Nicholas King both eased through their opening two matches to reach the final before Birtles lived up to his top billing to take the title 6-2.
-However Birtles and his partner Frazer Smith had to be content with runners-up honours in the Novice doubles as Neil Duncan and Lesley Johnson raced through the final 6-0.
+In the second draw singles top seed David Birtles and second seed Nicholas King both eased through their opening two matches to reach the final before Birtles lived up to his top billing to take the title 6-2.
+However Birtles and his partner Frazer Smith had to be content with runners-up honours in the second draw doubles as Neil Duncan and Lesley Johnson raced through the final 6-0.

 With the tournament catering for the full range of ages and abilities, there was another local win in the three-way round-robin junior singles event as Glasgow’s Ellie Robertson secured 4-1, 4-0 and 5-3, 4-2 wins over Jade McGoldrick and Ben Flanagan in her two matches.